KRAKEN: Returning the control of data back to users with a marketplace for personal data

 Education pilot: Protecting and authenticating student data

-The KRAKEN Education Pilot will allow university students to trade their academic records within the data marketplace in a privacy preserving way, and recruitment agencies to acquire this data and process it, keeping the student’s privacy intact.
+The KRAKEN Education Pilot will allow university students to trade their academic records within the data marketplace in a privacy-preserving way, and recruitment agencies to acquire this data and process it, keeping the student’s privacy intact.

 Universities produce academic data from students, such as graduation certificates, certificates for each course, and the enrolment status for individual terms.
 With KRAKEN, a student can export their data into a cloud data wallet and share it on the data marketplace.
 By using privacy-preserving cryptography, such as Functional Encryption and multi-party computing, a recruitment service provider can purchase a set of student data and use it for analytics, without invading the privacy of individual students.
 Additionally, KRAKEN uses self-sovereign identity solutions to always ensure user consent and a link between universities/students and their data in a privacy-friendly way.